monadicsystems/monadicsystems.github.io/post3.md

 1. A `Color` value wrapped with `Just` if it's found in the `Map`, and a new `Map` with the entry that was found deleted from it
 2. `Nothing`, and the original `Map` that was passed into the view function

-The return type of the view function is important because that's what we'll be pattern matching on in our view pattern.
+The return type of the projection function is important because that's what we'll be pattern matching on in our view pattern.

-Now let's use our view function in a view pattern.
+Now let's use `projectColor` in a view pattern.

 ```haskell
 favoriteColorIsBlue :: Text -> Map.Map Text Color -> Bool